skolem-squares/skolem-squares.github.io/_pages/homepage/intro2.markdown

 ---
 layout: page
 title: "true"
-text: "Following this rule, numbers form the corners of medium-sized squares."
+text: "Each entry in the Skolem Square is part of a group of 4, all with the same number, all the same distance apart."
 permalink: /intro2/
 pic: /assets/pretty-puzzle-discrete_solved.png
 ---